iwona-pekala/a11y-bug-fixes/html/button/button-checklist.md

 - Button can be activated with Enter ***and*** Space keys
 - Button is not used to navigate between URLs
 - Button's label is included in its name

+## Before you start implementation
+While it's possible to create a custom button which meet all the criteria above, consider using <button> tag.
+It's a huge time saver.